Crack IELTS with Confidence & Global Readiness

 Under what circumstances will my registration be canceled or changed without my consent?

-How is the TOEFL graded?
+How is the IELTS graded?

 Is the PBT (Paper-Based Test) easier than the iBT (Internet-Based Test)?